Parts of a Bee

 Young adult workers have well developed brood food glands (including the Hypopharyngeal gland) located inside the mouth.

-Workers of any age can feed bee larvae but young adults are the most productive.
+These glands produce different types of food for bee brood (or developing young).
+Workers (females) of any age can bee larvae but young adults are the most productive.
 It is important that they be well fed, in order to, nourish the new generation.

 Thorax: Middle Section-Locomotion

 The middle section of the honey bee is the thorax.
-This part of a bee has 3 sections though it looks like just one to the naked eye.
-A lot of action takes place within this part of bee anatomy.
+It also have 3 sections though it looks like just one to the naked eye.
+A lot of action takes place within this part of bee anatomy – it is all about movement.

 - wings